Megawatt™ Performance Rock Sliders with Step for R1 Installation Instructions

 Celebrate

 Congratulations!
-You’ve just installed the worlds most well-built Rivian rock slider and are ready to go offroad.
+You’ve just installed the worlds most well-built Rivian rock slider and are ready to go off-road.
 Let us know how your experience was and share your adventures by posting and tagging us on social media.
 Enjoy!